-Assumption Year and Source of Data (MPO action) Modeling Next Scheduled Update Population Base Year: Department of Finance (2015) Projections: Department of Finance (2017) Approved by TCAG Governing Board in August 2018.
+Assumption Year and Source of Data (MPO action) Modeling Next Scheduled Update Population Base Year: Department of Finance (2015) Projections: Department of Finance (2021) Approved by TCAG Governing Board in July 2022.
 This data is disaggregated to the TAZ level for input into CUBE/Voyager (VMIP2) for the base year validation.
-New data from the Department of Finance is expected to be adopted by TCAG in 2022.
-Employment Base Year: Employment Development Department (2015), InfoUSA (2015), and Woods and Poole (2017) Projections: Employment Development Department (2015) and Woods and Poole (2017) This data is disaggregated to the TAZ level for input into CUBE/Voyager (VMIP2) for the base year validation.
-New data from the Employment Development Department, InfoUSA, and Woods and Poole is anticipated to be included in the next transportation model update in 2022.
+New data from the Department of Finance is expected to be adopted by TCAG in 2026.
+Employment Base Year: Employment Development Department (2015), InfoUSA (2015), and Woods and Poole (2017) Projections: Employment Development Department (2021) and Caltrans (2019) This data is disaggregated to the TAZ level for input into CUBE/Voyager (VMIP2) for the base year validation.
+New data from the Employment Development Department, InfoUSA, and Woods and Poole is anticipated to be included in the next transportation model update in 2026.
 Traffic Counts Approximately 150 traffic counts were collected annually.
 CUBE/Voyager (VMIP2) was validated using these traffic counts.
 Traffic counts are updated continuously, if funds are available.
 Vehicle Miles of Travel The 2017 transportation model validation for the 2015 base year was approved by the TCAG Board in August 2018.
+New 2022 base year ABM validation expected to be approved by TCAG Board in 2026.
 Cube/Voyager (VMIP2) is the transportation model used to estimate VMT in Tulare County.
 2015 HPMS data was used for validation.
 VMT is an output of the transportation model.
 VMT is affected by the TIP/RTP project updates and is included in each new conformity analysis.

-Assumption Year and Source of Data (MPO action) Modeling Next Scheduled Update Speeds The 2017 transportation model validation was based on Caltrans Performance Measurement System (PeMS), in addition to TCAG survey data of peak and off- peak speeds, and a TCAG Travel Time Study for SR 198 & 190.
+Assumption Year and Source of Data (MPO action) Modeling Next Scheduled Update Speeds The 2017 transportation model validation was based on Caltrans Performance Measurement System (PeMS), in addition to TCAG survey data of peak and offpeak speeds, and a TCAG Travel Time Study for SR 198 & 190.
 Cube/Voyager (VMIP2) includes a feedback loop that assures congested speeds are consistent with travel speeds.
 EMFAC2014 A speed study will be conducted every five years, if adequate funds are available.
 Speed distributions were updated in EMFAC2014, using methodology approved by ARB and with information from the transportation model.